 The PSEC will consist of a supercritical, coal-fired, mine mouth generating facility intended to have a minimum net rated electric generating capacity of approximately 1,582 MW, related equipment and facilities and associated coal reserves.
 The PSEC Owners (as defined herein), including AMP, own the PSEC.
-The generating facilities are being constructed pursuant to a TPEPC Contract (as defined herein) with Bechtel Power Corporation ("Bechtel").
-The generating units and the mining facilities of the PSEC are scheduled to be in commercial operation by December 2012.
-See "PRAIRIE STATE ENERGY CAMPUS - PROJECT STATUS - Construction Status" herein.
+The generating facilities are being constructed pursuant to the Amended and Restated EPC Contract (as defined herein) with Bechtel Power Corporation ("Bechtel").
+See "PRAIRIE STATE ENERGY CAMPUS - EPC CONTRACTOR" herein.